TomPace101/nanopore_diffusion/notes.md

 - Do all the needed geometry figures automatically, which will take too long
 - Do the surface figures automatically, but the 3D views manually.
 - Find a decent 3D cad program that can display things nicely, which may not exist

+_maybe_ maybe the result figures and discussion should be a separate document.
+That way, the problem description could be generated before the analyses are run.

+You could even set it up so that the document that requires completed runs also pulls in the problem description itself, so in the end you do get a document that has everything.
+This would require splitting the description up as well:
+- the contents that are part of both documents
+- the part that pulls that in as a standalone document

+For now, I stored what little I had for that section in results.tex

 # Post-processing
 _EFFORT_ Function to extract data for 1D plot